Frenchie's Bistro & Brewery, Rosebery

 French influence is clear, and it’s refreshing to see the menu free from classics often repeated throughout the city.
 The Chicken and Duck Pate en Croute is a technical masterpiece, with all pastry evenly firm and crisp, framing the foie gras-lined chicken and duck segments which are beautifully tender and soft.
 Pickled vegetables are mostly gentle in flavour and a little firmer in touch.

 Squid ink risotto is a treat for both eyes and tastes.
-A striking jet-black in colour, the risotto seems to have a mild blue throughout.
+A striking jet-black in colour, the risotto seems to have a mild blue cheese throughout.
 It’s topped with gently-fried squid, and crisp-rendered prosciutto – one of the most flavourful that I’ve encountered, just on it's own.
-The barbounier (red mullet) sees some dainty fillets fried with bright and colourful crisp skins which sports hues of orange and even some purple.
-The fillets are tender and are laid on a smooth olive oil, butter and potato blend.
+The barbounier (red mullet) sees a few modest fillets fried with bright and colourful crisp skins which sport pearlescent hues of orange and even some purple.
+The fillets are tender and are laid on a smooth blend of olive oil, butter and potato mash.
 It’s tied in with some ultra-bright diced lemon dressed with capers and fresh herb.

 From Frenchie’s fitout to the menu, it sticks entirely to its name & form - everything here is simple, and focused on true quality.
 Dining furniture alone has been handcrafted in France on the family's farm and shipped here to Rosebery.
 The wine menu is no longer than 5-6 per colour or bubble, nor are the food options and house-brewed beers.
 Excluding the cheese and charcuterie, the bar snack menu follows suit.
 The dining areas are slick, and simple, with some clever and handcrafted elements tying Frenchies into the rest of warehouse feel of the Cannery.